willjantscher/SDI_project_1_Students_New/README.md

 Note: this service is meant to be used in conjunction with the other services.
 Students are directed to this page from the Marketplace.
 When a student logs in, a query is sent to localhost:6004 (students db hosted in students microservice) and the database is queried for that username and password.
 If found, a cookie is created with the student's id.
 On load, the student page (localhost:6001) pulls the id from the cookie and displays the student's name, profile picture, classes, and personalized schedule (querried from stored db).

-To simulate a login request, open another tab to: http://localhost:6004/login?username=krystian101&password=password123 and then reload the localhost:6001 page.
+To simulate a login request, open another tab (or use postman) to: http://localhost:6004/login?username=krystian101&password=password123 and then reload the localhost:6001 page.
 It should now load with Krystian's information.